nickromaninsky/Cube/README.md

     In the popup, delete "\Cube-main" from the text box and click "Extract".
 (This ensures that the "Cube-main" folder is directly in the Downloads and not in any other folder or sub folder.)
     Delete the original Cube-main zip folder.
-    Open the "Power Shell" and type "cd Downloads\Cube-main" Type in "python3 cubeSolver.py" to the Power Shell.
+    Open the "Power Shell" and type "cd Downloads\Cube-main"

+    Type in "python cubeSolver.py" to the Power Shell, then click enter.
+    If this does not work, type "python3 cubeSolver.py", then click enter.

 Mac Users: